StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 should be preferred over indirect backpressure mechanisms.

-If the outgoing network interface on the source device is the slowest hop of the network path, then this is where the backlog of unsent data will accumulate.
+If the outgoing network interface on the source device is the slowest hop of a multi-hop network path, then this is where the backlog of unsent data will accumulate.

 In addition to physical bottlenecks,